raspberrypilearning/fart-detector/WORKSHEET.md

 - Display text: `The text you want to show`
 - End sequence: `\033[0m`

+Here is a table of the codes you might want to use:
+**Use this power wisely!**

 Text color | Code | Text style | Code | Background color | Code
 --- | --- | --- | --- | --- | ---
 Black | 30 | No effect | 0 | Black | 40